 So it’s clearly data-driven, and you must have configured it in a way that makes sense to you.
 But one question which has always come up again and again is what should be the lookback period.

 So you might be using a homegrown analytics tool, or maybe Customer Success technology such as CustomerSuccessBox to calculate it.
 Now, what should be your lookback period and when should you start calculating account health?
 What I mean by lookback is, Account Health needs to be refreshed everyday, that’s given.
 It’s getting refreshed every day but that does not mean that it is actually giving you the latest true indicator, it actually depends on how well you’ve configured it.

 For example- For an account to be in good health they should have started the project or they should have started more campaigns that should have started adding new users, or whatever your technology enables your customers to do, and the look back period could be one day, one week, one month, 90 days or even a year.
 It would entirely depend upon what your product solves.

 Suggested Read: The essential guide to customer health score

-Now, the key point, you want to note here is that longer the look back period, more likely, or longer, you can likely be in a false positive.
+Now, the key point, you want to note here is that the longer the look back period, more likely, or longer, you can likely be in a false positive.
 So for example, if the customer was using the product effectively, let’s say in a look back period of 90 days.
 And on the 90th day you might still be getting a very good health of that account, whereas in the last 89 days, the customer might have simply stopped logging in.
-So you want to keep that look back period, as narrow as possible.
+So you want to keep that look-back period, as narrow as possible.

 You definitely don’t want to, typically in a B2B scenario, to keep it as one day because when you do that pretty much every weekend is going to go haywire, over holidays, weekends or when somebody is on vacation, it’s going to give you false positives.